LangzeL/GD/Group Document.md

 - Main content, including news and activities and incoming events, will be displayed in picture mode.
 The user will be able to click the picture and link to that specific page
 - Under main content, there will be a section showing "Sponsor," where it shows who is currently supporting LongBeach Place and nav link to their home page
-- Contact us section will include subscribing newsletter button, social media link
+- The contact us section will include a subscribing newsletter button, social media link

 The Nav bar contains :